How To Target Real Estate Market Like A Professional Investor

 Check the building permits data to know if developers are building more houses soon.

 If there is no population growth or migration, there will be a glut of properties on the market.

 Noble Sky International analyzes the data and creates “market insights” of the target real estate market.

 Besides online data, we have a US team on the ground with a network of realtors and wholesalers who know the market.

-Using both technology and “boots on the ground,” we can consistently find out actual neighborhood environments, conditions of houses, and get an accurate estimate of repairs BEFORE we buy the property.
+Using both technology and “boots on the ground,” we can consistently find out actual neighbourhood environments, conditions of houses and get an accurate estimate of repairs BEFORE we buy the property.

 Step #3—Narrow Down to 1 or 2 Target Real Estate Market